-Both the self and feedback forms include 30 pairs of statements that describe how people solve problems and make decisions.
-Using only the PSSI – self, individuals choose the statement that is most characteristic of their approach.
-By scoring and charting results, participants generate an overall problem-solving/decision-making style preference profile, with sub scores indicating one’s usage level of each of the five styles.
-Using the self and feedback scores, managers will be able to compare their personal data with the responses of their team.
-Participants learn about the different problem-solving styles, the four key factors in choosing a style, analyze the possible overuse or underuse of each style, and design personal action plans.
-The self inventory may be completed either prior to training or at the session.
-The feedback inventory should be completed and returned in advance of the session in order for them to be scored and summarized.
+Combing the self and feedback scores allows managers to compare their data with the responses of their team.
+Participants learn about the different problem-solving styles, the four critical factors in choosing a style, analyze the possible overuse or underuse of each style, and design personal action plans.
+The self-inventory may be completed either before training or at the session.
+The feedback inventory should be completed and returned before the session so they can be scored and summarized.

-The Problem-Solving Styles Model illustrates the various styles available to a supervisor or manager for solving problems and making decisions.
-A manager's problem-solving or decision-making behavior can be plotted along two axes: "ego-centered behavior," which is the extent to which a manager attempts to solve all problems or make all decisions by him/herself with little or no input from others; and "other-centered behavior," which is the extent to which a manager includes other people in the problem-solving or decision-making process.
+The Problem-Solving Style Inventory illustrates the various styles available to a supervisor or manager for solving problems and making decisions.
+You can plot a manager's problem-solving behavior along two axes, the first being "ego-centered behavior," or the extent to which a manager attempts to solve all problems by themselves or with little help.
+Meanwhile, "other-centered behavior" is the extent to which a manager includes other people in the problem-solving or decision-making process.

-- Identify which styles you tend to use – or ignore
+- Identify which styles you tend to use and ignore

 - Understand when and how to use different styles

-- Determine which of the five styles is most effective for your team
+- Determine which of the five styles is most useful for your team

-- Identify the important factors to consider when choosing a style
+- Identify the essential factors to consider when choosing a style

-A manager's personal preference for one of five styles
+Measures: A manager's preference for one of five problem-solving styles

 What to Order

-Kenneth R. Phillips, Ph.D., is president of Phillips Associates, a performance management and sales performance training and consulting firm based in Grayslake, Ill.
+Kenneth R. Phillips, Ph.D., is the president of Phillips Associates, performance management and sales performance training and consulting firm.
 He has been helping large and small organizations achieve improved performance since 1975.
 A noted authority in the performance management and sales performance training arenas, Dr. Phillips is a frequent speaker for numerous regional and local ASTD and SHRM groups.
-He has held administrative positions with two national corporations and two colleges prior to pursuing his Ph.D. in organizational behavior at Northwestern University.
+He has held administrative positions with two national corporations and two colleges before pursuing his Ph.D. in organizational behavior at Northwestern University.
 Phillips Associates has a reputation as a supplier of programs and services that make a measurable impact on productivity.